wujenny15/wujenny15/README.md

 💙 I am passionate about cloud solutions and devote myself to Azure and AWS cloud services.

-🌱 I'm currently learning Azure, Aws and Docker.
+🌱 I'm currently learning Azure, AWS and Docker.

 😄 I like to talk to people and travel around the world.